Ksr123456789/git-tut/README.txt

 what is vim editor

+Note while you do `git commit` after that vim editor opens, so firstly then click 'i' and then after write commit message then after that click esc , which is located in upper left area of keyboard after that write ":wq" and press enter

 1.  `git init` -> powers your folder to be managed by git, and initalises a new empty repositary.
 It also creates a .git folder that has all the relevant logic to manage versions of your project.
 If we again give git init command then it will reinitalized the existing git repositary